Srishhttiii/Book-It-Now/README.md

             |-- TMDB API for movie metadata, posters, cast, and ratings
 ```

 The Flutter app never connects directly to MySQL.
-The Express backend owns database access and transactions, keeping credentials on the server and allowing bookings, seat records, wallet updates, and review rewards to be handled consistently.
+The Express backend owns database access and transactions, keeping credentials on the server and allowing bookings, seat records, wallet updates and review rewards to be handled consistently.

 ## Review and Credits Rules